dxw/tech-team-rfcs/rfc-023-dont-default-to-haml.md

 Asking folks to learn an abstraction over something as familiar as HTML could be placing an unnecessary burden on their time and energies.

-As Rails ships with ERB as it's own default, large amounts of Rails documentation and other learning resources will show ERB examples, by using ERB in our Rails projects we make the code even more approachable and reduce the burden on those asked to build and maintain our code.
+As Rails ships with ERB as its own default, large amounts of Rails documentation and other learning resources will show ERB examples, by using ERB in our Rails projects we make the code even more approachable and reduce the burden on those asked to build and maintain our code.